keithalewis/math/vs1.md

 __Exercise__. _Show this map is linear, one-to-one, and onto_.

-The dual of a finite dimensional vector is isomorphic with itself using the canonical basis.
+The dual of a finite dimensional vector is isomorphic with itself via the canonical basis.

 ## Adjoint